NEARFoundation/transaction-tracking-app-original/README.md

 To test that `updateTransactions` works correctly, first ensure that `backend/test_helpers/expectedOutput.csv` contains the values that you want.
 (Ideally we will have more than 1 row per transaction type.)

-Then run `POSTGRESQL_CONNECTION_STRING=___ ./backend/test_helpers/updateTestData.sh`, but replace `___` with your value for POSTGRESQL_CONNECTION_STRING.
+Then run `yarn update_test_data`.
 This command will download all of the real-world data from the mainnet indexer Postgres database into SQL files that the automated tests will use when seeing your local database (the mock indexer).
+(See https://stackoverflow.com/a/20909045/ for how the update_test_data script works.)

 To avoid downloading terabytes of data from the remote database (private indexer), the scripts look in `expectedOutput.csv` to see exactly which transaction hashes matter.